haskell/pvp/pvp-faq.md

 Stackage or Linux distributions, which create distributions from subsets of Hackage's repository.
-But the existence of such external systems does not relieve package authors from the responsibility to follw the PVP when publishing on Hackage.
+But the existence of such external systems does not relieve package authors from the responsibility to follow the PVP when publishing on Hackage.

 Hackage is designed to be a self-contained package repository for consumption by `cabal` which relies on constraint-solving for